Home » Business Email Etiquette Articles » What to do When Emails are Sent in Error

 Email Received in Error

-If you receive an email that doesn’t seem to apply to you, I would reply to the sender and kindly ask what they would wish for you to do based on their email.
-This will allow them to either clarify or let you know if they emailed you in error.
+If you receive an email that doesn’t apply to you, I would reply to the sender and kindly ask what they wish you to do based on their email.
+This will allow them to clarify or inform you if they emailed you incorrectly.

-If you are in the To: field, I would be more apt to reply promptly, asking what they would like me to do.
+If you are in the To: field, I would be more apt to reply promptly, asking how you can help.
 For example, “Got your email and am wondering what I need to do.
 Can you let me know at your convenience?”

-Another consideration, if you feel you’ve been included in a conversation in error, is to help the sender by not exposing that error to others in the conversation.
-In the case of a possible mistake, only reply to the sender (do not “Reply to All”) so they have the opportunity to clarify your involvement or the fact they made a mistake.
+Another consideration if you feel you’ve been included in a conversation in error is to help the sender by not exposing that error to others.
+In the case of a possible mistake, reply only to the sender (do not “Reply to All”) so they can clarify your involvement or the fact they made a mistake.

 Emails Sent in Error

-In this fast-paced crazy world, we all make mistakes.
-Myself included.
-That is why I always — always — look at the To:, Cc: fields before clicking send.
+In this fast-paced, crazy world, we all make mistakes—myself included.
+I always look at the To and Cc fields before clicking send.

-I get how you can click on an email address unintentionally, especially with auto-fill and contacts with the same first name in your address book.
+I understand how you can unintentionally click on an email address, especially with auto-fill and contacts with the same first name in your address book.

 This only takes a few extra seconds…

 Business success comes from paying attention to details.
-So please don’t lose sight of that when it comes to our email activities.
+So don’t lose sight of that regarding your email activities.

 Responding Appropriately & Professionally